Physics-Informed Inductive Biases for Voltage Prediction in Distribution Grids: Methodology

 We provide a baseline GNN architecture to serve as a control model for our experiments.
 We employ a GraphConv-based message-passing architecture with batch normalization, following the standard GNN framework established by \citet{morris2019weisfeiler}.
 This provides strong representational capacity while maintaining theoretical grounding in GNN expressivity research.
 As input, the model accepts the active and reactive power injections and topological distance to slack bus as node features, and the line resistances and reactances as edge features.
 Additionally, every graph has access to the slack bus information (slack voltage magnitude, angle, resistance, and reactance) as global features.
 The model's task is then to predict the voltage magnitude and angle at every bus.

 The model utilizes two-stage preprocessing and postprocessing layers, implemented using fully connected networks with ReLU activations and batch normalization.
-The core processing consists of 7 message-passing layers using the GraphConv update scheme:
+The core processing consists of 7 128-dimensional message-passing layers using the GraphConv update scheme.
+To attribute generalization performance to inductive bias rather than the specific GNN backbone, we validate results through additional experimentation on a GAT backbone \citep{brody2021attentive} in Appendix B.2.

-For all other models, we keep the architecture as similar as possible to the baseline, only changing the components necessary to implement each inductive bias.
-This approach allows us to isolate the effects of each inductive bias while minimizing confounding factors.
-We also apply uniform training procedures to ensure a fair comparison, using a mean squared error as a supervised loss function, with 3000 epochs, a batch size of 128, and an Adam optimizer with an adaptive learning rate starting from $10^{-3}$ until $10^{-5}$.
+For all models, we keep the architecture as similar as possible to the baseline, only changing the components necessary to implement each inductive bias.
+This allows us to isolate the effects of each inductive bias while minimizing confounding factors.
+As an additional analysis, we present results of combined inductive bias models in Appendix \ref{app:hybrid-models}.
+For all models, we apply uniform training procedures to ensure a fair comparison, using MSE as the supervised loss function, 3000 epochs, batch sizes of 128, and an Adam optimizer with an adaptive learning rate starting from $10^{-3}$ until $10^{-5}$.
 Using a hyperparameter tuning, we determine the optimal model configuration and ensure strong performance on standard accuracy metrics before proceeding with the experiment variants.